-As a National Cancer Institute-designated cancer center, the Perlmutter Cancer Center is dedicated to research as well as patient care.
-The Cancer Center conducts research with a translational philosophy: translating research results into real solutions that provide patients with better outcomes.
-The main areas of research are basic cancer laboratory research, research that connects laboratory work to clinical outcomes, the development of therapeutic protocols, population-based research to help prevent cancer, and research that aims to find out what barriers to good cancer care exist.
+As a National Cancer Institute-designated cancer center, the Perlmutter Cancer Center also focuses on research.
+The Cancer Center has a translational philosophy when it comes to research.
+This means they translate research results into real solutions that provide patients with better outcomes.
+Areas of research include basic cancer laboratory research, research that connects laboratory work to clinical outcomes, development of therapeutic protocols, population-based research for cancer prevention, and research that aims to identify barriers to cancer care.

 Research at Perlmutter is also divided into disease management groups.
 Researchers working on mesothelioma are part of the thoracic oncology research group.
-Mesothelioma and lung cancer are the main focuses of this group of oncologists, surgeons, radiologists, and pulmonologists.
-The research group leads a number of clinical trials, especially focusing on targeted therapies and immunotherapies as novel approaches to treating patients.
-The researchers in this group are also working on using biomarkers to help screen for and detect mesothelioma earlier.
+This group of oncologists, surgeons, radiologists, and pulmonologists focuses mainly on mesothelioma and lung cancer.
+The research group leads a number of clinical trials focusing on targeted and immuno therapies.
+The researchers in this group are also paving the way for screening using biomarkers to for earlier mesothelioma detection.

-The Perlmutter Cancer Center at NYU Langone Medical Center is a leader in treating patients with mesothelioma.
-Thanks to the specialists that work here and the commitment to researching this rare cancer, patients benefit from the expertise of a range of clinicians and the results of research and clinical trials.
+The Perlmutter Cancer Center at NYU Langone Medical Center is a leader in mesothelioma treatment.
+Thanks to specialists and a commitment to research, mesothelioma patients benefit from a range of expertise and cutting-edge treatment.